ch-sophie/eclipse-data/README.md

 Permission is freely granted to reproduce this data when accompanied by the above acknowledgment, which is why it's reproduced here.

 Currently covers **solar eclipses from 1901–2100** (two catalog pages).
-Lunar eclipses and full eclipse-path data are documented as future extensions below — not yet implemented.
+Lunar eclipses and full eclipse-path data are documented as future extensions below.

 ### Architecture
 This dataset is static, historical, and small (a few hundred rows).
 The project uses a simple **raw → clean → processed** convention:
-- **raw/** — scraped data, untouched, exactly as pulled from the source
+- **raw/** - scraped data, untouched, exactly as pulled from the source
-- **clean/** — typed, standardized, deduplicated
+- **clean/** - typed, standardized, deduplicated
-- **processed/** — a queryable SQLite database, ready for the app to read
+- **db/** - a queryable SQLite database, ready for the app to read

 ### Pipeline
 | Step | Script | What it does |